Skip to main content

 clicks / conversionsarrayArray of records, keyed by the requested type

-truncatedbooleanPresent and true when more records matched than were returned (the result hit the cap)
+truncatedbooleantype="click"true when more clicks matched than were returned (hit the cap)

-total_matchingnumbertype="click" only — the true number of matching clicks when truncated (so you know how far over the cap you are)
+total_matchingnumbertype="click" — the true number of matching clicks when truncated

-notestringPresent when truncated — guidance to narrow filters/window, or use run_performance_report (e.g. dimensions=click_error_code / conversion_error_code) for counts and breakdowns instead of paging raw events
+notestringGuidance when more records exist — page with next_cursor (conversions), or narrow filters/window, or use run_performance_report (e.g. dimensions=click_error_code / conversion_error_code) for counts and breakdowns instead of paging raw events

-Per-record fields (type="click"): transaction_id, timestamp, offer_id, affiliate_id, advertiser_id, error_code, is_unique, payout, revenue, currency, country, sub1sub10, source_id.
+Per-record fields (type="click"): transaction_id, timestamp, offer_id, affiliate_id, advertiser_id, campaign_id, error_code, is_unique, payout, revenue, currency, country, sub1sub10, source_id. campaign_id is returned only when the click is on a smart link.
 Per-record fields (type="conversion"): conversion_id, transaction_id, timestamp, click_timestamp, status, error_code, offer_id, offer_name, affiliate_id, affiliate_name, advertiser_id, advertiser_name, payout, revenue, sale_amount, event_id, order_id, country, sub1sub10, source_id.
 Fields that are empty/zero are omitted — coupon_code, is_scrub, event_name, and adv1adv10 appear only when populated.

 Single-event & transaction lookup